Fighting a deportation or removal case

 Based upon a petition by my United States Citizen mother.

-Can I now readjust my status based upon that same petition?
+Can I now readjust my status based upon that same appeal?

 Answer: In past months and years that would not have been a problem.
 You would simply show your previously approved I-130,